aiengineeringblueprints/Enterprise_RAG_Blueprint/README.md

 ## Deployment
 Deployment is configured using GitHub Actions and a CI/CD pipeline.
 You can find this pipeline and the documentation in ./github/workflows and in the repo at GitHub Actions.

+## Architecture
+The architecture design can be found in the associated paper of this repository.
+The diagrams can be found in the folder architecture.

 ## Open Topics
 - Automated naming of chats